 Power surges can travel through your cable or satellite TV lines and your home network cables, too.
 Look for surge protectors with protected inputs for these types of connections.
 Don’t forget that you’ll need extra coaxial and Ethernet cables to complete the hookup.

 Cable modem and Wi-Fi® router

 What happens when a power surge takes out your modem or router?
 Even if you rent them from an internet provider, you still have to wait on a service call or parts to ship.
 Meanwhile, you have no network — no working from home.
-No music streaming from your Sonos® system.
-No movie streaming from Netflix®.
+No streaming music through your Sonos® system.
+No binge-watching shows on Netflix®.